programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Note that when using Plotly Graph Objects, you can supply a title using the `layout` argument, which takes a dictionary containing the `title` keyword and its value.

-Now let's create the same figure using `plotly.px`:
+Now, let's create the same figure using `plotly.px`:

 ```python
 fig = px.bar(